CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/public/CRYPTOGIFT_WHITEPAPER_v1.2.md

 This ensures token supply expansion is always backed by real value creation, preventing dilution while allowing sustainable growth.

-### Anti-Dilution Protections
+### Emission Controls

-The CGC token includes multiple on-chain safeguards against excessive emission:
+The CGC token uses a **governance-controlled emission architecture**:

-- **Hard Cap**: Maximum supply of 22,000,000 CGC is enforced at the smart contract level
+- **Authorized Minter System**: The contract owner (DAO) controls which addresses can mint tokens
-- **Single Authorized Minter**: Only the MilestoneEscrow contract can mint new tokens
+- **Current Authorized Minter**: Only MilestoneEscrow contract (`0x8346CFcaECc90d678d862319449E5a742c03f109`)
-- **DAO Governance Required**: Every emission requires a successful governance proposal
+- **DAO Governance Required**: Adding new minters requires DAO owner approval
-- **Milestone Verification**: Emissions are tied to verifiable on-chain attestations
+- **Milestone Verification**: Emissions are tied to verifiable on-chain attestations via EAS
-- **Gradual Release**: No single emission event can exceed defined thresholds

-These protections ensure that token holders are protected from arbitrary dilution and that all supply expansion reflects genuine ecosystem growth.
+- **Transparency**: All minter additions/removals emit on-chain events for full auditability

+**Important Technical Note**: The token contract does not enforce a hard cap at the code level.
+Instead, emission control is achieved through the minter authorization system—only addresses explicitly approved by the DAO owner can mint new tokens.
+This design allows flexibility for future governance decisions while maintaining transparency through on-chain events.

+**Target Maximum Supply**: 22,000,000 CGC.
+This is a governance-enforced target, not a code-enforced cap.
+The DAO commits to this limit through its governance processes and milestone-based emission schedule.

 ### Initial Distribution (2M CGC)